 While you most likely already sent in complete copies of your medical records, the adjuster may determine something is missing.
 X-rays or lab tests pertinent to the case may not be in your normal records, for example.
 The adjuster may request any records of pre-existing injuries.

 You will need to determine if the request is warranted and appropriate.
 If you choose to submit the records, inform the adjuster you will send them, but require reimbursement for the costs and get confirmation in writing of this agreement.

 Do not have the records sent directly to the adjuster.
-Have them sent to yourself for review so you can remove any information not pertinent to the claim.
+Have them sent to yourself and your car accident lawyer for review so you can remove any information not pertinent to the claim.
 Be sure to never sign any agreement that includes verbiage allowing the adjuster to directly request your records.
 Adjusters may sometimes scan your extraneous medical information in hopes of finding something to use against you during proceedings.